Ear infections, the complete run-down

 Infections can be problematic for aid wearers.
 Swelling in the ear can stop your hearing aid from fitting properly, it can also reduce what you can hear and temporarily change the acoustics of your ear.
 Steve has had quite a few infections over the years and he says his hearing is usually reduced for the few days that the infection lasts.

-Getting rid of a minor infection if you wear hearing aids
+Getting rid of a minor outer ear infection if you wear hearing aids

-If you wear hearing aids and you get an ear infection:
+If you wear hearing aids and you get an outer ear infection:

 - Try and let your ears get as much air as possible.
 Try and take your aids out a bit more often and let your ears breath.
 Particularly true if you wear a moulded in-the-ear model of hearing aid that is stopping air getting into your ear and making it sweaty – that’s a great environment for bacteria to thrive.